MND2005/zenaegisedu/README.md

 - Downgraded `date-fns` to version 2.30.0
 - Always use `--legacy-peer-deps` flag when installing dependencies with npm

+## Firebase Setup

+This project requires Firebase for authentication and data storage.
+Make sure to:
+1. Create a Firebase project at https://console.firebase.google.com/
+2. Enable Authentication (Email/Password provider)
+3. Enable Firestore Database
+4. Add your Firebase configuration to the `.env` file

 ## Yarn Setup

 This project uses Yarn as the package manager.
 The yarn.lock file ensures consistent dependency versions across environments.